 The Woman and the Stranger

 The Woman and the Stranger (Die Frau und der Fremde) was released in 1985, less than five years before the Berlin Wall came down.
-Like many of the late-period DEFA films, it concentrated less on the concerns of the collective than individual needs.
-It is probably for this reason that the film found an audience … Continue reading The Woman and the Stranger
+Like many late-period DEFA films, it concentrated less on the concerns of the collective than on individual needs.
+It's probably for this reason that the film found an audience in West …